jim-schwoebel/dopg_cli/README.md

 Uses [click](https://click.palletsprojects.com/en/8.1.x/) and [rich](https://github.com/Textualize/rich) to create beautiful command line interactions for postgres databases.

 ## MacOS setup (<3 minutes)
-This first version has only been tested on MacOS; if valuable future releases will incorporate a Linux readme.
+This first version has only been tested on MacOS.

 First, install python3 and doctl [using homebrew](https://brew.sh/).
 ```